candy-lang/candy/README.md

   The days of runtime errors like "logarithm only accepts positive numbers" or "first only works on non-empty lists" are over.
   In Candy, functions have to specify their needs exactly.
   ```
-  efficientStringReverse string =
+  efficientTextReverse text =
-    needs (isString string)
+    needs (isText text)
-    needs (isPalindrome string)
+    needs (isPalindrome text)
-    string
+    text
   ```
 * **Permanent fuzzing.**
   While editing your code, it's automatically tested with loads of inputs to see if one breaks the code.
   You'll be immediately notified of any unhandled inputs.
   ```
   foo a =
     needs (isInt a)